taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 Auctions are conducted in increasing order of block batches, and the next batch's auction can start as soon as the previous batch's auction has started.

-The winning bidder is required to provide the initial Zero-Knowledge Proof (ZKP) for the block within the proof submission period, typically 60 minutes after either the block proposal or the end of the auction, whichever occurs last.
-Other participants can also submit proofs, allowing for the possibility of alternative fork options, either after the initial ZKP submission or after the proof submission period has ended.
+The winning bidder is required to submit the proof for the block within the proof window, typically `proof_window` seconds after either the block proposal or the end of the auction, whichever occurs last.
+Other participants can only submit proofs after the proof window expires.

-Participants who promptly submit proofs enhance their chances of winning future block auctions and may potentially reduce their proof submission period.
-This strategy can provide an advantage over competitors who generate low-cost proofs but require nearly the entire submission period to do so.

 ### Reward and Penalty Mechanisms
 If the chosen fork for the verified block originates from the auction winner's proof, the winner's deposit are refunded and reward are minted.
 If the selected fork comes from another prover's proof, the latter receives half the deposit, with the remaining half being burnt.
 This mechanism ensures fair competition and discourages manipulation, such as winners submitting correct proofs via different addresses.